-WebLogic Server supports migration at the server level-a complete server instance, and all of the services it hosts can be migrated to another machine, either automatically, or manually.
-For more information, see "Whole Server Migration" in Oracle Fusion Middleware Using Clusters for Oracle WebLogic Server.
+WebLogic Server supports migration at the server level-a complete server instance, and all of the services it hosts can be migrated to another machine, either

 Also, as an "exactly-once" service, WebLogic JMS takes advantage of the service migration framework implemented in WebLogic Server for clustered environments.
 This allows WebLogic JMS to respond properly to migration requests and to bring a JMS server online and offline in an orderly fashion.
 This includes both scheduled manual migrations as well as automatic migrations in response to a WebLogic Server failure.
 For more information, see Section 4.2, "Migration of JMS-related Services."